-That said, it’s good to have an idea about the various second home mortgage providers and how they differ in their approaches.
-For example, some are picky when it comes to adverse credit, some are stricter on self employed people, and others are harder to work with if you’ve just changed jobs.
+With this in mind, it’s good to have an idea about the various second home mortgage providers and how they differ in their approaches.
+For example, many can be selective when it comes to adverse credit, some are stricter on self-employed people, and others may be unenthusiastic if you’ve just changed jobs.

 Stricter affordability criteria

-Many lenders will ‘stress test’ your finances - looking to see that that you can cover both sets of mortgage payments and associated running costs with your current income.
+Many lenders will look to ‘stress test’ your finances in order to gain confidence that you can comfortably cover both sets of mortgage payments and associated running costs based on your current income.

 Like with your first mortgage, your credit history will come into scrutiny.
-A history of poor credit certainly isn’t a deal-breaker - but it may reduce the number of lenders available to you, seeing as the second mortgage market is smaller.
+A history of poor credit certainly isn’t a deal-breaker - but it may reduce the number of lenders available to you, since the second mortgage market is smaller.

-The kind of second home mortgage Nationwide offers can be used for properties in the UK and abroad.
-They’ll offer a maximum LTV of 85%, and also consider second homes used for work, accommodation for dependent relatives, or as your new main residence.
+The type of second home mortgages Nationwide offer can be used for properties both in the UK and abroad.
+They’ll offer a maximum loan to value (LTV) ratio of 85%, and also consider second homes used for work, accommodation for dependent relatives, or as your new main residence.

-Nationwide won’t consider properties that are only to be used as holiday homes, ones that you plan to immediately let out or unusual properties such as timeshares or mobile homes.
+Nationwide won’t consider properties that are only to be used as holiday homes, ones that you plan to immediately let out or unique properties such as timeshares or mobile homes.

-Halifax are happy to lend on second properties which will be used as holiday or second homes, and will accept a maximum LTV of 75%.
-They won’t accept Right to Buy, Guarantor applications or Builders Incentive Schemes.
+Halifax are happy to provide mortgages on second properties which will be used as holiday or second homes, and will accept a maximum LTV of 75%.
+They won’t accept Right to Buy, guarantor applications or Builders Incentive Schemes.

-Halifax allow for 1 residential and 3 ‘other properties’ in total (which include second homes and buy to let).
+Halifax allow for one residential and three ‘other properties’ in total (which include second homes and buy to let).
 Though they’ll allow you to let out the second home, they won’t allow letting to immediate family.
-Immediate family can occupy the property, provided that there’s no formal tenancy agreement.
+Relatives can still occupy the property, provided that there’s no formal tenancy agreement.

-Santander are happy to consider applications for second homes, and will offer a maximum LTV of 80%.
+Santander are happy to consider applications for second mortgages, and will offer a maximum LTV of 80%.
 However, they stipulate that the second home is for your ‘personal use’ only.
 An application for a buy to let property, for example, would not be accepted.